What Rights Do I Have as an Employer in Australia?

 - Not discriminating between employees or potential employees based on their race, gender, sexuality, or anything else.

-- Following any terms and conditions outlined within an employment contract, including providing enough notice and/or paying all outstanding benefits when a contract is terminated which can be classed as unfair dismissal.
+- Following any terms and conditions outlined within an employment contract, including paid parental leave, providing enough notice and/or paying all outstanding benefits when a contract is terminated which can be classed as unfair dismissal.

 - Providing an equal opportunity, equal pay work environment without a gender pay gap or other pay inequalities.